openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Tell the thread to sleep for a certain amount of milliseconds.

-This is useful inside the threadedFunction() when a thread is waiting for input to process: void MyThreadedClass::threadedFunction()
+This is useful inside the threadedFunction() when a thread is waiting for input to process:

+    void MyThreadedClass::threadedFunction()
     {
 		    // start
 		    while(isThreadRunning())
         {
             // bReadyToProcess can be set from outside the threadedFuntion.
             // perhaps by another thread that downloads data, or loads
             // some media, etc.

 		    	if(bReadyToProcess == true)
             {
 		    		// do some time intensive processing
 		    		bReadyToProcess = false;
 		    	}
             else
             {
 		    		// sleep the thread to give up some cpu sleep(20);
 		    	}
 		    }
 		    // done
     }

 If the user does not give the thread a chance to sleep, the thread may take 100% of the CPU core while it's looping as it waits for something to do.
 This may lead to poor application performance.

+Parameters:
+milliseconds The number of milliseconds to sleep.